 Scholarly Commons Citation

 Salop, Steven C., "Modifying Merger Consent Decrees: An Economist Plot to Improve Merger Enforcement Policy" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1674.
+1674.